-Walter Energy Inc. (WLT), a producer of steelmaking coal in the U.S. and Canada, anticipates taking as much as a $1.1 billion goodwill impairment charge in the third quarter because of “recent weakness” in global demand.
+Walter Energy Inc. (WLT:US), a producer of steelmaking coal in the U.S. and Canada, anticipates taking as much as a $1.1 billion goodwill impairment charge in the third quarter because of “recent weakness” in global demand.

 “Preliminary indications are that all or substantially all of the company’s $1.1 billion of goodwill could be impaired and a corresponding non-cash charge recognized,” Birmingham, Alabama-based Walter said today in a statement.
 The company is scheduled to release earnings Nov.
 5 and is expected to report $34.8 million in net income for the quarter, according to the average of nine analysts’ estimates compiled by Bloomberg.

 Slowing output from steelmakers and the increased Australian production have caused prices for metallurgical coal, used to make steel, to tumble.
 Prices have dropped 39 percent in the past 12 months to $160 a ton as of Oct.
 19, according to the most recent weekly data from Knoxville, Tennessee-based Energy Publishing Inc.